Composition is one of the fundamental ideas behind all art. Whether photography, painting or graphic design.

 It is the word to describe how everything in your piece fits together.
 But it is oven overlooked and dismissed.

-Photographers of all levels tend to worry first about their cameras, their lenses, the lighting set-up, posing their models – everything but composition.
-And yet, this is what brings together their image.
+Photographers of all levels tend to worry first about their gear.
+Cameras, lenses, lighting set-ups, posing their models – everything but composition.

-Composition is what separates a well-taken image from a snap-shot.
+The composition is what separates a well-taken image from a snap-shot.
 There are specific ‘rules’ that you need to learn and consider when capturing an image or a scene.

 But for now, read through our guide, take notes, and then go out there and apply these rules of composition.

 There are many different types of composition.
 It can be difficult to know when to use each one to boost the interest level of your image.

 Some overused compositions happen as photographers have limited knowledge about the possibilities.

 Others feel abused, as the photographers don’t exactly know how to use them.

 One of these overused and abused rules of composition is the rule of thirds.